unography/personal-blog/README.md

+thoughts about ai, art, and art with ai.

-Personal blog, built using GatsbyJS
+built using GatsbyJS